-- Staff will not use any personal social media accounts to contact students or their family members. - All members of staff are advised not to communicate with or add any current or past students or their family members, as 'friends' on any personal social media accounts.

-- Any communication from students and parents/carers received on personal social media accounts will be reported to the DSL or another Deputy. - Any pre-existing relationships or situations, which mean staff cannot comply with this requirement, will be discussed with the DSL.
-Decisions made and advice provided in these situations will be formally recorded to safeguard students, members of staff and the setting. - If ongoing contact with students is required once they have left the setting, members of staff will be expected to use existing alumni networks, or use official setting provided communication tools.
+- Staff will not use any personal social media accounts to contact students or their family members. - All members of staff are advised not to communicate with or add any current or past students or their family members, as 'friends' on any personal social media accounts. - Any communication from students and parents/carers received on personal social media accounts will be reported to the DSL or another Deputy. - Any pre-existing relationships or situations, which mean staff cannot or need not comply with this requirement, will be discussed with the DSL.
+Decisions made and advice provided in these situations will be formally recorded to safeguard students, members of staff and the setting. - If ongoing contact with students is required once they have left the setting, members of staff will be expected to use existing alumni networks, or use official communication tools provided by the school.